justinpeisker/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    It can be used as a substitute for <Route> in some instances.
+It matches the URL just like Route.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation helps guide to user to enter the information the server wants.
+It does this by requiring certain feilds to be filled out, as well as, requiring certain formats for a given feild.
+It serves as a gatekeeper.
+The form cannot be submitted until certain, predefined conditions are met.

 1. In 1-2 sentences, define end to end testing.

+    It is in the name.
+It is testing that begins at the very start of a web application (ie. elements existing on a page).
+And runs to the end of the application (Ex. a user navigating to the page, interacting with a form and submitting it)

 ## Instructions